amitrambaran/AlarmClock/README.md

  # AlarmClock
-Simple counting clock with an alarm notification.
+Simple counting clock  with an alarm notification using threads.